This post may contain affiliate links. Read our affiliate disclosure here.

 For your diet to be effective as a natural glaucoma remedy, you should ensure that your foods contain plenty of antioxidants, such as vitamin A (carrots, apricots, papayas), vitamin C (berries, citrus fruits, tomatoes), vitamin E (avocados, green leafy vegetables, fish) and zinc (whole bran, eggs, peanuts).

 A large population-based study of over 100,000 participants (The Nurses Health Study and Health Professionals Follow-up Study) reported that a higher intake of nitrate-rich foods and leafy green vegetables reduced glaucoma risk by over 20%.

 A separate population-based study in the United States (the Study of Osteoporotic Fractures Research Group) reported that those who consumed 3 or more servings of fruit per day were 79% less likely to have glaucoma.
 Furthermore, those who ate more than one serving per week of leafy green vegetables (collard greens and kale), decreased their odds of having glaucoma by over 50%.

 6. Supplements to prevent further glaucoma damage by complementing existing glaucoma treatment

-a) Vitamin supplements
+b) Vitamin supplements